TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - show full servers in gray
         - also non-full servers during ranked (waiting for deserters)

-- estimate ping using speed of light and put ~ next to the value on the web

 - have linking steam and discord after all and then ping @everyone
     - we can do editor later as we go

-- determine closest servers using lat/longitude

 - #server-monitor should @ping me to play and also provide links
     - although if someone wants to play with just their friend then it's pointless to @ping me to play